programming-in-th/statements/README.md

 ## Pdf generator script

 * To generate all statements, run `./gen`
-* To gennerate specific statements, run `./gen statement1.tex statement2.tex ...`
+* To generate specific statements, run `./gen statement1.tex statement2.tex ...`

 In the case of generating specific statements, please beware that statement files `.tex` should be inside the folder `statements/latex`.